-Penalty Arc: Is a restraining line for penalty kicks drawn outside the penalty area at an 8-
+Penalty Arc: Is a restraining line for penalty kicks drawn outside the penalty area at an 8-yard radius from the center of the penalty kick line

 U-11/12 (Also U-14 & Above Small Sided Games)

 Markings: A center circle with a 10-yard radius.
 Four corner arcs each with a 3ft. radius.